r-hub/cran-flavors/www.stats.ox.ac.uk/pub/bdr/Rblas/README.txt

 (<https://en.wikipedia.org/wiki/Math_Kernel_Library>)
 Serial Intel MKL 2026.1.0, which reports LAPACK 3.12.1.

-Older checks used Intel MKL '2023.2.0' used to build Rblas and also provides LAPACK (which is version 3.10.1).
+Older checks (before 2026-07) used Intel MKL '2023.2.0', used to build Rblas and also provided LAPACK version 3.10.1.

 R was configured by (csh script)